Martinique in Pictures: 18 Beautiful Places to Photograph

 Mighty Mount Pelée erupted on May 8, 1902, destroying the city of Saint Pierre and taking many lives with it.
 Today, the volcano sits silent, cloaked by tropical vegetation.
-You can hike to the summit for spectacular views of the ocean and the island of Dominica in the distance.
+You can hike to the summit to take photos of the spectacular views of the ocean and the island of Dominica in the distance.

 5. Saint Pierre

 Saint Pierre, on the west coast of Martinique, sits in the shadow of Mount Pelée.
 Before the volcanic eruption destroyed it over a century ago, Saint Pierre was considered the Paris of the Caribbean for its wealth acquired from rum and sugarcane.
 Today, after being rebuilt, it provides a more relaxing alternative to Fort de France.